developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<Name value="My App"/>

 ### UseRegularExpressions
-Regular Expressions are used to maintain backward compatibility with PocketBrowser syntax for controlling device capabilities.
+Used to maintain backward compatibility with PocketBrowser syntax for controlling device capabilities.
 This is accomplished through a Regular Expression engine, which applies a series of transformations as defined in `RegEx.xml` to each meta tag or JavaScript call being processed.
 If backward compatibility is not required, regular expressions can be safely disabled to help improve app performance (depending on app structure). **Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser**.

 **Possible Values**